 Again, Hermes proved to be the winner in this situation as well.
-While in Pieria, he had invented the lyre, an instrument he built using a turtle shell, two cow’s horns and sheep gut.
+While in Pieria, he had invented the lyre, an instrument he built using a turtle shell, two cow’s horns, and sheep gut.

-Apollo also taught Hermes the art of prophecy and gave him the kerykeion, a winged staff with two snakes wrapped around it, his future trademark as messenger of the gods.
+Apollo also taught Hermes the art of prophecy and gave him the kerykeion, a winged staff with two snakes wrapped around it, his future trademark as a messenger of the gods.
 He received this distinction from Zeus immediately after the said trial.

 Clearly, Hermes was a mischievous god from the moment of his birth.
 Moving easily between Mount Olympus and Earth, he was very popular with mortals.
-He was a great liar and thief, and even became patron saint of thieves, liars and merchants.
+He was a great liar and thief, and even became the patron saint of thieves, liars and merchants.

 We can see that, from antiquity, traders have had a reputation for telling lies to sell their merchandise, even when there was nothing wrong with their merchandise.

-But Hermes also served as the messenger of all the gods, and was seen as the god of travelers and athletes because of his speed and physical fitness.
+But Hermes also served as the messenger of all the gods and was seen as the god of travelers and athletes because of his speed and physical fitness.

-The messenger of the gods was also a friend to mankind and, by relaying divine messages to mortals, he became the highest ranking being that they would ever encounter on their level of existence.
+The messenger of the gods was also a friend to mankind and, by relaying divine messages to mortals, he became the highest-ranking being that they would ever encounter on their level of existence.
 Mortals could relate to him much more than to the fearsome Zeus.

 In ancient philosophy, Hermes was the representative of “logos,” the word, as well as meaning and reason itself.
 The Greek word ερμηνεία (hermeneia – “interpretation,”) derives from his name.
 Therefore, the term “hermeneutics” means the study of the methodological principles of interpretation.